-This user command searches for the specified search string, which can be a .NET regular expression in, by default, .dyalog files in the current SALT working directory (as returned by ]Settings workdir) and its sub-directories and replaces it with the specified replacement string, which can also be a .NET regular expression.
+This user command searches for the specified search string in, by default, .dyalog files in the current SALT working directory (as returned by ]Settings workdir) and its sub-directories and replaces it with the specified replacement string.

-It returns the number of changes made.
+It displays the number of changes made.